 Some months ago, I blog on “Segregation of Duties”, which mainly deals on splitting and separating permissions and rights.
 To avoid using all the power an Administrator has, we have to create specific-tasks delegations.
 Is going to be a very challenging process just to remove the users from the Admin group; instead we have to provide the “Least Privileged Access” to the user so she can complete its tasks, and afterwards remove it from the Privileged group.

-Certainly, there are some specific tasks that cannot be delegated, as it can be promoting or demoting a Domain Controller, or creating a new domain DFS namespace, to name some.
+Certainly, there are some specific tasks that cannot fit into the delegation.
+Those can be promoting or demoting a Domain Controller, or creating a new domain DFS namespace, to name some.
 But this does not mean that the user should be part of a Privileged group.
-A process should be developed and implemented so whoever needs the access, first gets authorization, and then is granted temporary rights to perform specific task.
-This could be accomplished by providing the credentials of the second Admin account (the lifesaver account) and automatically reset the password after predefined elapsed time.
+A process should be developed and implemented so whoever needs the access, first gets authorization, and then granting temporary rights to perform specific task.
+This can be accomplish by providing the credentials of the second Admin account (the lifesaver account) and automatically reset the password after predefined elapsed time.
 Other approach would be to use a PIM solution (Privileged Identity Management).

-By having a 0 Admin model, we avoid exposing Privileged credentials into our environment, making more difficult for Pass-the-Hash and Pass-the-Ticket attacks.
-Although this Technik will not avoid such attacks, it will make more difficult to get such privileged credentials, just because those are not used, so are not exposed.
+By having a 0 Admin model, we avoid exposing Privileged credentials into our environment.
+This makes more difficult for Pass-the-Hash and Pass-the-Ticket attacks.
+Although this Technik will not avoid such attacks, it will make more difficult to get such privileged credentials.
+Is simple, because those credentials are not used, are not getting exposed.